wucas/ClassicalMaximals/README.md

 ## Contact

-To report issues confer to our
+To report issues refer to our
 [issue tracker](https://github.com/ssiccha/ClassicalMaximals/issues)
 or send an email to `siccha@mathematik.uni-kl.de`.